forem/forem/docs/contributing/forem.md

 mentioning us on the issue.

 **Documentation** is almost always a great place to start contributing to a new project.
-DEV is an Open Source, community-driven project.
+Forem is an Open Source, community-driven project.
 Therefore, providing and maintaining quality documentation is one of our most important jobs.
 You can find more information in our
 [docs guide](https://docs.dev.to/contributing/docs)!

-**Refactoring** (improving the code without modifying behavior) is a great place to help out!
+**Refactoring**, which involves improving the code without modifying behavior, is a great place to help out!
 Generally speaking, you can rely on existing tests to ensure that your refactor doesn't introduce any unexpected behavior.
 If an area isn't well tested, you might be asked to include a regression test with your refactoring PR.
 Refactors can touch many files, so we encourage breaking big changes into small PRs.

 **Fixing bugs** is a super fast way to improve the experience for our users!
 When you're fixing bugs, we appreciate communication in a GitHub issue.
 If an